sunpochin/carnd-vehicle-detection-p5/README.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 To filter false positive, I used a deque to record 30 heatmaps, sum them and average them, them apply a threshold to identify real vehicle positions.
-The codes are in `makeheatmap()` .
+The codes are in `makeheatmap()` of `tool_functions.py`.

+Here are some heatmap images:
 ![alt text][image21]
 ![alt text][image22]
 ![alt text][image23]